 Benefits of Fellowship

 - Academic colleagues are able to use Fellowship as evidence of their Impact/ Outreach/ Engagement work as part of their promotions application.
 (Visit the WIE Skills FestivalLink opens in a new window for more information on this)

 - Excellent addition to your CV for student applicants

 - The chance to contribute strategically to Warwick’s vision for Engagement

 - A great networking opportunity to meet colleagues from around the university from a variety of backgrounds

 Becoming a Fellow

-We will open the call for new Fellows in term 1, aiming to appoint in January.
+Our call for new Fellows opens in term 1, aiming to appoint in March.
 Normally WIE Fellows are appointed for a period of two years, however we're aware most Student Fellows won't be able to serve the full two years and welcome them to join us for whatever is left of their time at Warwick, up to two years.